-If I had a dollar for every time a concerned dog owner asked for this kind of information, Ronnie and I would be living large.
+If I had a dollar for every time a dog moms and dads asked for this kind of information, Ronnie and I would be living large.

 We all want proof.